 For the children

-At Beitostølen children's safety is very important - there is a designated ski slope and lift for kids in the ski centre, which is highly secure, allowing the children to develop their skiing skills in a playful environment.
+At Beitostølen children's safety is very important - there is a designated ski slope and lift for kids in the ski center, which is highly secure, allowing the children to develop their skiing skills in a playful environment.

 Behind Bergo Hotel you will find a Children's Play Land - a safe and spacious playground for the youngest children.